5 Road Trip Games

 One question people ask us a lot is, "How do you not get bored while driving?"
 There is a two-part answer to that question.
 Part 1 is from the driver.
 The driver is never bored because they manage an RV through construction, traffic, unfamiliar areas, and other vehicles.
 Part 2 is from the passenger.
 The passenger, at least in our RV, is responsible for wrangling the dogs and preparing them for bathroom breaks, keeping the driver hydrated and fed, navigating directions, and choosing music or an audiobook.
-As you drive down the highway and the GPS says, "Follow the road for 256 miles,” - that is when the boredom sets in.
+Travelers are driving down the highway and your GPS says, "Follow the road for 256 miles,” - that is when the boredom sets in.
 What is the solution, you might ask?
 Answer: Road Trip Games!

 We all, at least people who were kids before handheld devices hit the market, know the joys of taking a long road trip with "nothing to do for hours," as I would say to my parents.
 The question becomes, how do you break up the monotony of driving straight for hours without getting upset or going crazy?
 For us, we play road trip games to pass the time.
 We have several different games we play while taking long trips, and I will explain them below.
 None of the games listed include technology, other than the radio.